 Founded by Abbot Kinney in 1905 as an elaborate beach front resort originally called Ocean Park, the area, which included a series of canals and amusement park rides that made it a major tourist attraction, was officially renamed Venice in 1911.
 For its first years, the area thrived, but after Kinney’s death in 1920, Venice became difficult to govern and its infrastructure fell into disrepair, prompting a successful vote for annexation to the City of Los Angeles in 1925.
 Having been revived from its once-disrepaired state, today, Venice is one of the most eclectic and vibrant areas in Southern California.
 Home to some 37,000 residents, this coastal community contains a mixture of residential and commercial properties, but is most famous for its beachside attractions, including Muscle Beach.

 Mike’s Work in Venice

-- Mike successfully led the fight for the redeployment of hundreds of LAPD officers to neighborhoods patrols — including dozens to Westside neighborhoods — so they can better protect neighborhoods and build relationships with communities.
+- Mike successfully led the fight to deploy hundreds of more officers to neighborhoods patrols to better protect neighborhoods and reduce and prevent crime.

-- Got a series of high-tech security cameras added to Venice Beach area, giving the LAPD an important tool to fight crime at Venice Beach
+- Mike secured high-tech security cameras for Venice Beach area, giving the LAPD an important tool to control crowds and fight crime at Venice Beach.

-- Increased the number of police officers patrolling the beach area on bike and horseback
+- Mike increased the number of police officers patrolling the beach area on bike and horseback.

 Transportation and Street Safety